February 22, 2022: This article has been updated to reflect changes since its original publishing.

 Singer provided funding and support for many medical and cultural institutions in New York City, including a summer concert in Stuyvesant Park, local public television programming, Lincoln Center, and the Central Park Conservancy.
 As the President of the Nell and Herbert Singer Foundation, she supported research and new facilities at Beth Israel Hospital and Rockefeller University.

-These memorials and features honor some incredible women in New York City’s history.
+These memorials and sites honor some incredible women in New York City’s history.
 Many other women have also helped make the Park a welcoming and thriving public space—from artists to nature advocates to the Conservancy’s own founder and current staff.
 And now, the new monument to Women’s Rights Pioneers helps us remember the important role women have always played in civic public life and the need to make this more publicly known.